Street Enchiladas can be found throughout Mexico in outdoor markets and food stands. They have all the flavor of

 How to Make Street Enchiladas

 - Lightly fry the dipped tortilla in hot oil.
 Just put enough oil in the pan to cover the bottom.
 Warm the oil over medium heat.
 Then lay the tortillas flat in the pan and fry for about 30 seconds.
 Then flip and fry the other side.
 You don’t want them to get crispy, you still want to be able to fold them like a taco.

-- Fill the tortillas with shredded chicken, queso fresco cheese, onion, and cilantro, just like you would fill a taco.
+- Fill the tortillas with shredded chicken, queso fresco, onion, and cilantro, just like you would fill a taco.
 Then fold over like a taco.